RyanFabrick/ML-Sports-Injury-Prediction/README.md

 ## Overview

-This project implements an end-to-end machine learning system for predicting NBA player injury risk using advanced sports analytics methodology.
-The system processes massive play by play datasets, engineers 76 sophisticated features, and deploys optimized models on AWS for real-time risk assessment.
+This project implements an end to end machine learning system for predicting NBA player injury risk using advanced sports analytics methodology.
+The system processes massive play by play datasets, engineers 76 sophisticated features, and deploys optimized models on AWS for real time risk assessment.
 This repository provides:

 - **Machine Learning Models**: XGBoost, Neural Networks, Random Forest, and Logistic Regression with comprehensive evaluation
 - **Serverless AWS Deployment**: Lambda functions with S3 integration for scalable inference